 When people dream of visiting an island paradise, rarely do their minds drift beyond the possibilities of the South Pacific or the Caribbean.
 So here’s another possibility, with just as many beaches and tropical fruits, and some impressively good chocolates: the southernmost islands of Okinawa, Japan.
 In Okinawa in winter, the climate is warm and temperate, and crowds are few & far between.

 Where Is Okinawa & When To Visit?

-Okinawa’s main island (also called Okinawa) is big, but can be super easy to navigate, especially if you download a few travel apps before arriving.
+Okinawa’s main island (also called Okinawa Island) is big, but can be super easy to navigate, especially if you download a few travel apps before arriving.
 Naha’s downtown area is relatively quiet and has lots of bars to choose from when you’re looking to go out, or markets to shop in when you’re looking to ball out.
-Not to turn this into a complete Okinawa travel blog, but our first moments of 2018 were actually spent in an American bar on Naha’s Kokusai Dori (Pub Street).
+Not to turn this into just another Okinawa travel blog, but our first moments of the year were spent celebrating in an American bar on Naha’s Kokusai Dori (Pub Street).

-But consider yourself warned: you will be an anomaly, especially if you visit at the peak of Japanese tourism from June to August.
+But consider yourself warned: you will be an anomaly, especially if you visit at the peak of domestic Japanese tourism from June to August.
 Visiting southern Japan in winter is a less crowded experience overall, but can still be overwhelming.
-So allow me to entice you to visit Okinawa in the off-season between October and April, for lower prices and limited crowds, but with all the same island beauty.
-Below is our basic Okinawa itinerary for 5 days, as seen through my snazzy new camera.
+So allow me to entice you to visit Okinawa in the winter, during off-season (between October and April) for lower prices and limited crowds, but with all the same island beauty.
+Below is our basic Okinawa itinerary for 5 days, as seen through the lens of my new camera.

 There are a few main areas on Okinawa Island (the largest landmass of Okinawa), as well as dozens of smaller islands off every coast.
-Spending 5 days in Okinawa is the perfect way to get a feel for the island group, and if you’re visiting Japan in the winter, then it’s also the perfect way to get a different perspective on the country’s many micro-climates.
-In this 5 day Okinawa itinerary, I’ll take you around the southern half of the main island, and on a day trip to one of the smaller islands off the shore.
+Spending 5 days on Okinawa, based on the mainland, is the perfect way to get a feel for the island prefecture.
+If you’re visiting Japan in winter, then it’s also the perfect way to get a short but distinctly different perspective on the country’s many micro-climates.
+In this 5 day Okinawa itinerary, I’ll take you around three cities in the southern half of the main island, and on a day trip to one of the smaller islands off the coast.

-This schedule assumes you arrive either early in the morning or late in the evening, and that you’re trying to travel Okinawa without a car.
+This schedule assumes you arrive either early in the morning or late on the prior evening, and that you’re trying to travel Okinawa without a car.
 It offers the perfect balance of tropical island life, beach time, and traditional Japanese culture.

 The hub of Okinawa is in the southern city of Naha; therefore all incoming flights will initially arrive at Naha International Airport.
 Just fifteen to twenty minutes from downtown, Naha Airport is very easily navigable.
 Busy markets and short white houses guide the vibe here, while Buddhist temples and gardens fill every space with color.
 The city is small, but potent (not to mention beachside).

 Nago Travel Highlights: Emerald Beach, Nago Pineapple Park, and the Tropical Dream Center Gardens.

-Just like with any other new city, the first thing you should do is check into your Nago hotel or hostel.
+Just like with any other new city, the first thing you should do is check into your guesthouse in downtown Nago.
 If you’re not doing an Okinawa self drive (as we did on our first visit), then make sure you choose a spot near the bus terminal so that it’s easy to get around the entire island.
 Nago is most famous for its pineapples and the massive Churaumi Aquarium.

 Stay in central Nago if you don’t have a car, or on the west coast of the city if you do.
 Nago itself doesn’t have a large downtown area, but it does have decent public transportation and a large selection of restaurants.
 Once you arrive, walk around the area where you’re staying and get acquainted with the quaintness.

-Though the beach is so very blue, in the winter it’s still too cold to swim in.
+Though the beach is so very blue, in the dead of winter in Okinawa it’s still too cold to swim.
 There is still scuba diving in the area, but it’s a bit too cold for stand up paddle boarding or snorkeling without a wet suit.
-So the Pineapple Park would be my first stop on a free afternoon, with its child-sized self-driving pineapples, orchids everywhere, and a bevy of samples.
+So the Pineapple Park would be my first stop on a free afternoon, with its child-sized self-driving pineapples, orchids everywhere, and a bevy of delicious samples.

-Once you’ve had your fill of the fruits, head over to the Tropical Dream Center Gardens for a look at all of the beautiful and useful plants they can & do grow on the island.
-It’s open every day until 7pm, and after watching sunset from the top of the tower, you can head back to your hostel and grab dinner.
+Once you’ve had your fill of the fruits, head over to the Tropical Dream Center Gardens for a look at all of the beautiful and useful plants they can & do grow on the islands.
+It’s open every day until 7pm, and after watching sunset from the top of the tower, you can head back to your hotel and grab dinner.

-Visiting Churaumi Aquarium was one of the highlights of our trip in Okinawa, especially since I hadn’t been to an aquarium since I was a kid.
-The biggest tip I have is to arrive at 8:15 before it opens and walk in right at 8:30 with your ticket in hand.
+Visiting Churaumi Aquarium was one of the highlights of our trip to Okinawa, especially since I hadn’t been to an aquarium since I was a kid.
+The biggest tip I have is to arrive at 8:15am before it opens and walk in right at 8:30am with your ticket in hand.
 This is how we were able to see all the attractions with maybe a dozen other people, and snag a table next to the whale shark tank for optimal selfies.
 And these crowds were during our first Okinawa trip, in the winter (low season by far).

 While it’s still daytime, take the bus from Churaumi after lunch, heading directly towards Todoroki Waterfall.
 This gorgeous natural body of water is the perfect spot to cool off during the Okinawan summer, and a lovely place to enjoy Okinawan nature outside of the beaches.

-After leaving your accommodations the next morning, grab a bus heading towards Chatan American Village.
+After leaving your accommodations the next morning, you’ll grab a bus heading towards Chatan American Village (continued below).

 Naha Travel Highlights: Makishi Market, Shuri Castle, and Fukyushu-en Gardens.

 Busy markets and short white houses guide the vibe in Naha, while Buddhist temples and gardens fill every space with color.
-But since Nago and Naha are a solid 2 hours apart, on the way back down to Okinawa’s capitol city I recommend stopping in Chatan.
-This small outpost is well-known by American ex-pats since it’s extremely close to the American military base in Okinawa.
+But since Nago and Naha are a solid 2 hours apart, on the way back down to Okinawa’s capitol city I recommend stopping in Chatan for the afternoon.
+This small outpost is well-known by American expats since it’s extremely close to the American military base in Okinawa.